 A theatre set up in which audiences are placed on all sides of the stage, rather than simply in front.

-A stage that extends into the audience so that they are seated on three sides.
+A stage that extends into the audience so that they are seated on three sides, typically used in Shakespeare performances.

 Occurs when an actor often plays just one type of character and usually becomes associated with that role.